The 3Rs are a set of guiding principles widely promoted by the animal experimentation industry.

 - To reduce the number of animals used in research, testing, and teaching to the minimum necessary:

-- To refine techniques used in any research, testing, and teaching so that the harm caused to the animals is minimised and the benefits are maximised:
+- To refine techniques used in any research, testing, and teaching so that the harm caused to the animals is minimized and the benefits are maximised:

 - To replace animals as subjects for research, and testing by substituting, where appropriate, non-sentient or non-living alternatives: